insertokname/BackendBaseTemplate/README.md

 I recomend running the database and the api separatley for this.
 You will require docker and docker-compose just like the running part and also [Dotnet 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

-- Same as the first option clone the repo and cd into it with `git clone https://github.com/insertokname/BackendOlimpiadaIsto.git` and `cd BackendOlimpiadaIsto`
+- Same as the first option clone the repo and cd into it with `git clone https://github.com/insertokname/BackendBaseTemplate.git` and `cd BackendBaseTemplate`
 - make sure the postgressql database is running with `docker-compose up db -d` (you can also stop the db with `docker-compose down db`)
 - cd into the api layer `cd Presentation`
 - run the api `dotnet run`